i0Ek3/X/2021/05/GraphQL/README.md

 Define types and fields on type to create service, and then offer the parse function for each fields on every type.

+**But how to use GraphQL?**

+- Write your own GraphQL API schema
+- Explore your API
+- Consume your data

 ## D

 ``````javascript